20112022

 Biography

-Erica is a practicing artist with 30 years’ experience working, teaching and contributing to the sector.
-Working across the Canberra region, she lives in semi-rural NSW on Ngambri, Ngunnawal and Ngunnawal countries.
+I am a practising artist with 30 years of experience working, teaching, and contributing to the sector.
+Working across the Canberra region, I reside in semi-rural NSW on the traditional lands of Ngambri, Ngunnawal, and Ngunnawal peoples.

-Since 2015 Erica has undertaken the role of Head of Foundation Studies, Convener of Graduate Studies Coursework for Visual Arts, Design and Art History and Curatorship.
-Erica has convened and taught many undergraduate and postgraduate courses, including art theory for The Centre for Art History and Art Theory CAHAT.
-Courses include Australian modernism, Points of View, Cyberculture and Art in the Digital Age, for which she was nominated a VC teaching award in 2021.
+Since 2015, I have held many roles, including Head of Foundation Studies, Convener for the Foundation observational drawing course, ARTV1020.
+For four years I was Convener of Graduate Studies Coursework for Visual Arts, Design, and Art History, and Curatorship.
+I have convened and taught many undergraduate and postgraduate courses in art theory for The Centre for Art History and Art Theory, CAHAT.
+Courses include Australian Modernism, Points of View, Cyberculture and Art in the Digital Age, for which I was nominated for a VC Teaching Award in 2021

 Current HDR Supervision: PhD Art & Social Sciences, thesis by creative work.